Recently updated on: September 20, 2023

 We need to sleep an average of eight hours, or at least seven hours every night, to maintain a healthy body and mind.
 Unfortunately, our current modern lifestyle hinders us from getting our needed rest.

 It is widely known that blue light from electronic devices like smartphones can drastically affect our circadian rhythm, leading to trouble falling asleep and, in turn, less sleep.

 As a result of our lack of enough sleep, our overall health can suffer in the long run.
 We can become physically weaker and our mental capacity faulty when we don't get enough sleep.

-Why use a sleep calculator.
+Why should you use a sleep calculator?

 A typical person sleeps four to six sleep cycles, with each cycle taking about 90 mins long.
 The idea is that you should, as much as possible, wake up at the end of the sleep cycle.
-But, how would you do that, you ask?
+But how would you do that, you ask?
 Of course, by using a sleep calculator.